Book Launch Report: "At Work - Macclesfield Cheese Factory, 1937-1975", 2017

 Some of the many prizes awarded to the Macclesfield Cheese Factory

-Visit their Facebook page here to see how the renovations are coming along.
+Visit their Cheese Factory Facebook page here to see how the renovations are coming along.

-Cake of cheese and platter, donated by B.-d.
-Farm Paris Creek Pty Ltd. Visit here
+Cake of cheese, donated by B.-d.
+Farm Paris Creek Pty Ltd. Visit here.

-At the time, it was suggested that a book should be written, being a more permanent record of the cheese factory and the central role it held in Macclesfield.
+At the time when the Oral History Project was completed, it was suggested that a book should be written, being a more permanent record of the cheese factory and the central role it held in Macclesfield.
 It seemed like a good idea but of course nothing is as easy as it sounds!
 However it progressed slowly and late last year, I felt it was ready for some professional attention.